A typical Williams

 and Arcade Game Tech Help

-is always the exception to any industrial coin operated game coil or part number scheme.
-Their coil part numbers do not provide any useful construction method information and are based on a Gottlieb's part drawing or blue print number.
-They usually start with the letter "A
+is always the exception to any standardised game coil or part number scheme.
+Their coil part numbers do not provide any useful construction method information and are based on a part drawing or blue print number.
+Gottlieb coil part numbers usually start with the letter "A

 ".
 Although, Williams used the letter 'A'